Lerch4/KomgaPy/README.md

 # KomgaPy

 KomgaPy is an incomplete Komga API wrapper for python.
 KomgaPy is still under development and has not been thoroughly tested.

-Currently KomgaPy has the ability to
+### Currently KomgaPy has the ability to

-- get data from Komga series, books, collections, readlists, libraries
+- get data from series, books, collections, readlists, and libraries
+- search for series, books, collections, and readlists
 - post new collection and readlists
 - overwrite current collections and readlists
 - edit / update metadata for series and books
 - update poster art from file path
 - scan, analyze, and refresh libraries
-- utilize data objects for Komga series, books, collections, readlists, searches, and errors
+- get thumbnail images for series, books, collections, and readlists
+- get files for series, books, and readlists

+### Still to be implemented
+- [ ] Ability to add readlists from .cbl file

 ## **Installation**
 - Currently KomgaPy has to be downloaded and installed manually